 I’m not a die-hard fan, but I’m a fan.
 I enjoy watching the game, cheering for the boys, ogling Aaron Rodgers.
 I love the culture of the team, the culture of the fans.
 I love Wisconsin.
 This was my first time to Green Bay, though.
 It entirely delivered on my image of what the culture of the town is.
 Just a fun, immensely friendly community.
 A place my dog can walk around off-leash right next to where the boys practice.

-One morning there, I paid $21 for a ticket to a guided tour in the swelter of an uncommon heat wave.
+One morning there, I paid $21 for a ticket to a guided tour of Lambeau Field in the swelter of an uncommon heat wave.
 I don’t like guided tours (and this can be its own article), but it was the only way to get in, so I booked the shortest one and went.

 I’m a bigger fan of the Packers, and of football overall, by a good margin now, because of that tour.
 So much more I learned of this cool culture, of the great resilience, and what inspired me the most was Vince Lombardi.
 The guy came on to coach one of the worst teams in the league (the were 1-10 in 1958 and Vince came on in ’59) and went on to take that very same team, with most of the same players, to five championships in his nine years coaching.
 Five of those ramshackle players from Lombardi’s era are in the Hall of Fame.